If you enjoy Southern Plate, please tell a friend!

 I try to bring you recipes first and keep my initial tangents to a minimum.
 However, after I bring you the recipe it’s Katy Bar The Door! on tangents so read down at the bottom to see the name of our new home and how it came about!

-You’ll need: Sugar, bananas, milk, self rising flour*, brown sugar, margarine, eggs, and vanilla.
+You’ll need: Sugar, bananas, milk, self rising flour*, brown sugar, butter, eggs, and vanilla.